AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 ![Service Credentials - External Application](assets/service-credentials/service-credentials-external-application.png)

 1. Download the Service Credentials from AEM Developer Console to a secure location
-1. An External Application needs to programmatically interact with AEM as a Cloud Service environment
+1. The External Application needs to programmatically interact with AEM as a Cloud Service environment
 1. The External Application reads in the Service Credentials from a secure location
 1. The External Application uses information from the Service Credentials to construct a JWT Token
 1. The JWT Token is sent to Adobe IMS to exchange for an access token